enthru/qmTech_adc/README.md

 # redQmtech_notes_adc

+# Main project sweitched to the LVDS bus board which is not in github, use easyeda link from bitstream project

 LTC2208 ADC module for DIY HF receiver/transceiver.

 **I'm not an electronics/rf proffesional so design is non optimal, has a space to improve e.t.c.**<br>